jstet/Initial_Server_Setup/README.md

 Role Variables
 --------------
-Use the extra_packages variable to install additional packages
+Use the "extra_packages" variable to install additional packages.

 extra_packages:
   - package_name

-To allow ports/protocolss through firewall, use the variable services. "trusted" is optional; if undefined all IPs are allowed.
+To allow ports/protocols through firewall, use the variable "services". "trusted" is optional; if undefined all IPs are allowed.

 services:
   - name: service_name
     port: port_number